CaptMD-11/blog/_posts/2021-08-20-livery_install_instructions.md

 subclass: 'post'
 ---

-A quick reference for how to install liveries for X-Plane...
+A quick reference for how to install liveries in X-Plane...

 1. Download the livery
 2. Unzip the file